emilhe/dash-extensions-docs/transforms/serverside_output_transform.md

     ...
 ```

 In addition to the `FileSystemStore`, a `RedisStore` is also available that binds to a Redis server.
-If you need other storage options, t is straight forward to implement a new backend using other storage options.
+If you need other storage options, it is straight forward to implement a new backend using other storage options.
 Just create a new class that implements the following interface,

 ```python
 def get(self, key, ignore_expired=False) -> any: